angelolab/ark-analysis/docs/_rtd/google_drive_usage.md

 google_drive_utils.init_google_drive_api("passcode")
 ```

+This will open a web page requesting you to sign in to your Google account.
+Currently, this
+feature isn't verified by Google, so it will warn you about giving access to an unverified
+application.
+To use the `ark-analysis` Google Drive interoperability feature, you will need to
+ignore Google's warning, and proceed to give `ark-analysis` access to Google Drive.

+Once you have given `ark-analysis` access, you should be redirected to a 'success' screen.
+If
+otherwise, close the browser tab/window, interupt the jupyter kernel, and re-run the
+`init_google_drive_api("passcode")` cell.
+This step can occasionally take a few tries to get
+running properly.

+Once you have been redirected to a 'success' screen on the browser, you are now free to use
+`GoogleDrivePaths`.

 ### Defining Paths

 Template notebooks in `ark-analysis` typically have a code cell where the majority of one's paths